 You probably have seen the industry leaders in news conferences promoting their brands.

 But, have you wondered how they came to build such big and powerful brands?
 This podcast follows the lives of founders of top brands like AOL, Kate Spade, and Five Guys among others.
 Guy Raz is the host of the podcast.

 He goes in-depth into how some of these multi-billion brands have been built.
 Guy’s storytelling skills are superb.
 NPR handling production has enhanced the quality of the podcast.

-If you are a fan of FUBU, then you do not want to miss the next podcast that will feature Daymond John – one of the sharks in the popular TV show ‘Shark Tank.’
+If you’re a fan of FUBU, then you don’t want to miss the next podcast that will feature Daymond John – one of the sharks in the popular TV show ‘Shark Tank.’
 The good part about the podcast is you get to learn the nitty-gritty of how these people built their businesses.

-It does not focus on how much they have earned but gives viewers practical steps to grow their businesses.
+It does not focus on how much they’ve earned but gives viewers practical steps to grow their businesses.

-However, the downside is after a couple of business podcasts the concepts become the same.
+However, the downside is that after a couple of business podcasts the concepts become the same.